 Depending on their interest and professional plans, students can build their own concentration by choosing courses in communication, literature, linguistics, film and media studies, rhetoric, and writing.
 Many English majors choose to double major in Digital Studies, a program that offers an interdisciplinary degree in digital tools and cultures.

-For more details about the English B.A., see the English Major worksheet.
+For more details about the English B.A., see the English and Communications Curriculum Worksheet.